Search This Blog

 “However, the statement of the final draft regarding justification, … contained ambiguous language regarding the doctrine [of Justification].
 In fact, parts of it had been borrowed directly from the Augsburg Interim.”

-Kolb's report differs from that of his associate Dr. Dingel who makes no mention of the "ambiguous language".
+Kolb's reporting differs from that of his associate Dr. Dingel who makes no mention of the "ambiguous language".
 (Why does Dr. Kolb join his histories with Dr. Dingel's?)
 But even Kolb avoids spelling out the actual "ambiguous language" (Sources and Contextsp.
 185): “the merciful God draws… (men) in such a manner that their will cooperates, if they are of the age of reason.”
 That "ambiguous language" fits well with the papist teaching, if not outright Synergism. — But even Dr. Kolb's weak defense of the doctrine of Justification, if one can call it that, overturns the judgment of Dr. Dingel's non-defense at this critical point, a point of "terrible pressure" according to Dr. Rosenbladt.
 (Where now is Kolb's claim of "much greater precision"?)
 This disqualifies Dingel, (perhaps even Kolb) as a truly Lutheran theologian, not to mention that she has no Scriptural basis (jure divino) for her teaching position in the Church as a woman.
 [1 Tim.
 2:12, blog post here] — And what about Dr. Kolb, who in his "objectivity" makes himself suspect in this matter, for in his own 2005 Bound Choice book, he speaks of the "Leipzig Interim" (p.
 106) as the "effort to present an official Saxon policy that seemed to comply with the catholicizing Augsburg Interim, such words appeared to be a perfidious betrayal."
 The same was true in his 2012 History where he avoids stating this unequivocally, only saying (p.
 178) that "this doctrine was ambiguously stated according to its critics".
 Is he a critic of the "ambiguous" language in the "Leipzig Interim" or not, i.e. is he Lutheran or not?
 (It seems he has put his Lutheran "bias" too far onto the shelf.)

 Concordia Journal, October 1997, p.
 310